 - False breakouts are the best signal to open a position.

 I will tell you more about the false breakouts in the lesson devoted to the support and resistance levels.
-Some traders believe that the major players initiate the false price movements in order to disrupt the stop loss operations of the smaller players and get a position to sell or buy at their expense.
-That does makes sense and I prefer to explain the false breakouts this way.
-Nobody knows how it truly works but it doesn’t actually matter.
+Some traders believe that the major players initiate the false price movements to disrupt the stop-loss operations of the smaller players and get a position to sell or buy at their expense.
+That does make sense and I prefer to explain the false breakouts this way.
+Nobody knows how it truly works but it doesn’t matter.

 The key goal of a trader is to understand what to do in case of a certain pattern.